Kelso Mountain-a Photo Linking Three Generations Separated by World War II

-March 18, 1942, Ft.
-Dodge, Iowa - A Wife Gives Birth and Learns her Husband is One of First Casualties of World War II in the Pacific
+March 18, 1942: After Giving Birth a Wife Learns her Husband is one of First Casualties of World War II in the Pacific

 She wished her husband, Jack, actually John but everyone called him Jack, was here to share the joy of the birth of their first child.
 But he was at some Army installation in California preparing for some type of special mission.

-She and Jack had been married last June.
-It had been a small affair just her parents and a few friends, with Jack’s parents having died in a car accident a few months before the wedding.
+She and Jack had been married the previous June.
+It had been a small affair with just her parents and a few friends, with parents having died in a car accident a few months before the wedding.

-With the economy still bad and jobs in Ft.
-Dodge scarce, Jack had decided to enlist in the Army.
+With the economy still suffering from the Depression and jobs in Ft.
+Dodge, Iowa scarce, Jack had decided to enlist in the Army.
 He believed that the United States would be dragged into the war in Europe sooner or later and that he would be drafted into the Army just like both of their fathers had been drafted in the last war.

-“By joining the Army now I will not only be receiving a regular paycheck each month for us but also, by joining now before the war I will be in a better position to have some choice in what I am assigned to do” he said.
+“By joining the Army now I will not only be receiving a regular paycheck each month for us but also, by joining before the war I will be in a better position to have some choice in what I am assigned to do,” he said.

 Amy, of course, agreed with Jack’s plan for them but she was worried.

-After the attack on Pearl Harbor his had letters stopped.
+Then, after the attack on Pearl Harbor, his letters had stopped.
 All she had heard from him since last December was a Christmas card with a short note saying that his new training had become so intense that he barely had time to eat or sleep, let alone write letters.
 She prayed that he was still safe wherever he was in California.

 Her thoughts were interrupted by the sudden appearance of two Army officers at the foot of her bed.